The visiting team came thiiiiiiiiiis close Sunday at Ford Field:

 What I thought was interesting: The Lions got nice contributions from all three of the players who drew fire for personal-foul penalties in Week 13 at the New Orleans Saints.
 Receiver Titus Young had a 57-yard touchdown reception in the first quarter.
 Tight end Brandon Pettigrew caught a team-high six passes, including a 12-yard touchdown.
 And returner Stefan Logan had a 42-yard kickoff return and a 28-yard punt return.
 None of the three received substantial playing time cuts Sunday after a week of speculation that they could be benched.

 WebbWatch: Webb had the perfect skill set to come into a game fresh in the second half.
 The Lions' defense couldn't keep up with him, and he finished with 109 yards rushing -- including a 65-yard touchdown run.
-He also threw a three-yard touchdown pass, the first of his career, to running back Toby Gerhart and later had the Vikings at the Lions' 1-yard line with under 20 seconds remaining.
+He also threw a 3-yard touchdown pass, the first of his career, to running back Toby Gerhart and later had the Vikings at the Lions' 1-yard line with less than 20 seconds remaining.
 Let the quarterback controversy begin!

 AllenWatch: Defensive end Jared Allen had three sacks in the first half, giving him six against the Lions this season and bringing his season total to 17.5 through 13 games.
 He'll need 5.5 sacks over the Vikings' final three games to break Michael Strahan's single-season record of 22.5.